deepakgowtham/Datascience_Basics/Datawarehouse/03_ETL_&ELT.md

 # ELT
   - Blast the data into big data.
   - Data in RAW form in Hadoop HDFS, AWS S3 etc.
-  - Use the computing power in big data enviornemnt to transform as needed.
+  - Use the computing power in big data enviornment to transform as needed.

  # Schema on read vs schema on write